Canadian Housing Market Report

 Note: Sales are seasonally adjusted

 The decline in home sales year-over-year comes despite the Bank of Canada's successive rate cuts that began in June 2024.
-While these easing measures were aimed at stimulating economic growth by reducing borrowing costs and lowering mortgage rates, their positive impact on buyer activity appears to be waning.
-Economic uncertainty and affordability challenges continue to act as significant counterbalances to the stimulative effects of lower interest rates.
+While these easing measures were aimed at stimulating economic growth by reducing borrowing costs and lowering mortgage rates, their positive impact on buyer activity appears to be waning as it gets replaced by economic uncertainty and affordability challenges, which continue to act as significant counterbalances to the stimulative effects of lower interest rates.

-Multiple provinces achieved record-breaking home prices in March 2025, with four provinces breaking their all-time benchmark price records and five breaking their average home price records.
-Alberta, Nova Scotia, Newfoundland, Quebec, Manitoba, Saskatchewan, and PEI all set new all-time highs in March 2025.
-Notably, Newfoundland's average home price showed the largest year-over-year increase at 17.8%.
-The only provinces that did not break an all-time price record this month were Ontario, British Columbia, and New Brunswick.
+Multiple provinces achieved record-breaking home prices in May 2025, with four provinces breaking their all-time benchmark price records and five breaking their average home price records.
+Quebec, Nova Scotia, Saskatchewan, Newfoundland, Manitoba, and New Brunswick all set new all-time highs in May 2025.
+Notably, Quebec’s benchmark price hit a new record for the fifth consecutive month as it rose 10% year-over-year.
+The provinces that did not break an all-time price record this month were Ontario, British Columbia, Alberta, and PEI.
+Excluding New Brunswick, which had no price data available for April 2025, PEI is the only province to see a monthly decrease in its average home price.

 ---|---|---|---|